-AstraZeneca's silence on CEO helps wipe out 3 billion pounds

-LONDON (Reuters) - Uncertainty over the future of AstraZeneca (AZN.L) Chief Executive Pascal Soriot drove the Anglo-Swedish drugmaker's shares lower again on Friday, taking the cost of two days of silence to more than 3 billion pounds ($3.9 billion).
+AstraZeneca says CEO Pascal Soriot will host earnings call

+LONDON (Reuters) - Anglo-Swedish pharmaceutical firm AstraZeneca (AZN.L) said on Friday its chief executive, Pascal Soriot, would host a results call with reporters on July 27, after refusing to comment on speculation this week that he was leaving the firm.

-AstraZeneca has repeatedly declined to comment on an Israeli media report on Wednesday that said the well-regarded Soriot was in talks to join Israel's Teva Pharmaceutical Industries (TEVA.TA), the world's biggest generic drugmaker.
+An report on Wednesday on Israeli financial news website Calcalist said Soriot was in talks to join Israel's Teva Pharmaceutical Industries (TEVA.TA), the world's biggest generic drugmaker.

-AstraZeneca shares closed 3.5 percent lower on Thursday and were down 2.5 percent on Friday at a two-month low after the company said it would not comment on rumors or speculation.
+Shares in AstraZeneca fell on Thursday and Friday following the report as the company stuck to its policy of not commenting on market rumor or speculation.

+The cost of two days of silence in terms of the company's market capitalization was more than 3 billion pounds ($3.9 billion).

+The timing of the news report alarmed investors, coming as the company waits for all-important data from a lung cancer drug trial which is seen as a game-changer for Astra.

+The results of the major trial, called MYSTIC, are due any day now.

 One top 20 shareholder said there had been a "newsflow vacuum".

 "It's hard because companies cannot be seen to be responding to every newspaper article because once you start you cannot stop.
 But as we all agree, if true, then timing is 'interesting'," the shareholder said, on condition of anonymity.

-The fall in shares since Wednesday has wiped 3.2 billion pounds off AstraZeneca's market value, leaving it at 62 billion pounds, or $80 billion.

-Moving to a generics drugmaker would be a big change in direction for French-born Soriot, 58, who had made research-based pharmaceuticals his whole drive at AstraZeneca.
+Moving to a generics drugmaker would be a big change in direction for French-born Soriot, 58, who made research-based pharmaceuticals his whole drive at AstraZeneca.

-The timing of the report has alarmed investors, coming as the company waits for all-important data from a lung cancer drug trial which is seen as a game-changer for Astra.

-The eagerly awaited results of the major trial, called MYSTIC, are due any day now.

 Analysts at Leerink, an investment bank that specializes in healthcare, said Soriot's exit would come as a major surprise, if true, and leave AstraZeneca rudderless at a key time.